appsemble/appsemble/packages/studio/pages/docs/02-guides/resources.md

 ## Securing resources

-All resources and their corresponding actions are public by default.
-To secure the access to these resources, you can define a security definition in your app.
+All resources and their corresponding actions are private by default.
+To allow access to resource actions you need to add corresponding permissions to the app’s security definition.

 You can define what resource permissions unauthenticated users have by using the `guest` property of the security definition like so: